-An estate plan is simply a set of legal documents that instruct your loved ones how to manage your assets when you pass away, and if you have young children, it identifies the persons you want to raise your children.
-It also authorizes the persons you choose to manage your assets and make health care decisions for you if you become incapacitated.
+An estate plan is simply a set of legal documents that instruct your loved ones how to manage your assets when you pass away, and if you have young children, it identifies the people you want to raise your children.
+It also authorizes the people you choose to manage your assets and make health care decisions for you if you become incapacitated.

 An estate plan can also leverage your assets to reduce or eliminate estate taxes and capital gains taxes, and it can be structured to significantly protect the inheritance you leave your spouse and children from divorce claims and lawsuits.
 The type of estate plan you need will depend on your family, your assets and your goals.

 The building blocks of an estate plan are a revocable living trust, will, durable power of attorney, health care directive and HIPAA and a trust transfer deed for your home.

 Many people think that only rich people need an estate plan.

 Every adult human needs at least three essential documents: